jeaninemjordan/US_Natural_Disaster_Analysis/README.md

 ### A tentative workflow model has been created (example below)

+#### Machien Learning Workflow:

 * The data has been cleaned using Pandas in Jupyter Lab and will be pre-processed using the same tools.
-* Scikit-Learn and Tensorflow will be used to import the machine learning algorithms that will be used to classify and predict the data in this analysis.
+* Scikit-Learn will be used to import the machine learning algorithms that will be used to classify and predict the data in this analysis.
+* StandardScaler and MinMax Scaler will be used to standardize and scale the data.
+* The K-Means algorithm will be used to cluster the data
-* The Nearest Neighbor (KNN) algorithm will be used to classify the data and make predictions for thsi analysis.
+* The Random Forest algorithm will be used to classify the data and make the predictions.

+#### Visiaulization Workflow:

 ![](Images/workflow.jpg)